tellytv/telly/README.md

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) THIS IS A DEVELOPMENT BRANCH ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)

-It is under active develepment and things may change quickly and dramatically.
+It is under active development and things may change quickly and dramatically.
 Please join the discord server if you use this branch and be prepared for some tinkering and breakage.

 # Configuration